Withholding of Tax on Dispositions of United States Real Property Interests

 In most cases, the transferee/buyer is the withholding agent.
 If you are the transferee/buyer you must find out if the transferor is a foreign person.
 If the transferor is a foreign person and you fail to withhold, you may be held liable for the tax.
 For cases in which a U.S. business entity such as a corporation or partnership disposes of a U.S. real property interest, the business entity itself is the withholding agent.

 U.S. Real Property Interest

-A U.S. real property interest is any interest, other than solely as a creditor, in real property (including an interest in a mine, well, or other natural deposit) located in the United States or the U.S. Virgin Islands, as well as certain personal property that is associated with the use of real property (such as farming machinery or hotel furniture).
-It also means any interest, other than solely as a creditor, in any domestic corporation unless it is established that the corporation was at no time a U.S. real property holding corporation during the shorter of the period during which the interest was held, or the 5-year period ending on the date of disposition.
-If on the date of disposition, the corporation did not hold any U.S. real property interests, and all the interests held at any time during the shorter of the applicable periods were disposed of in transactions in which the full amount of any gain was recognized, then FIRPTA withholding would not apply.
+A U.S. real property interest is an interest, other than as a creditor, in real property (including an interest in a mine, well, or other natural deposit) located in the United States or the U.S. Virgin Islands, as well as certain personal property that is associated with the use of real property (such as farming machinery).
+It also means any interest, other than as a creditor, in any domestic corporation unless it is established that the corporation was at no time a U.S. real property holding corporation during the shorter of the period during which the interest was held, or the 5-year period ending on the date of disposition (applicable periods).

 Rates of Withholding

 The transferee must deduct and withhold a tax on the total amount realized by the foreign person on the disposition.
 The rate of withholding generally is 15% (10% for dispositions before February 17, 2016).

 - The cash paid, or to be paid (principal only);

 - The fair market value of other property transferred, or to be transferred; and

 - The amount of any liability assumed by the transferee or to which the property is subject immediately before and after the transfer.